jettNash1/techStackDetector/README.md

 ---

-**⚠️ IMPORTANT DISCLAIMER**: This tool provides comprehensive security analysis including specific attack vectors and exploitation techniques.
-It is intended **EXCLUSIVELY** for legitimate security testing, authorized penetration testing, and educational purposes.
-Users are fully responsible for ensuring they have explicit written authorization before analyzing any websites or applications and implementing any suggested attack techniques.
-The developer assumes no responsibility for misuse of this tool.
-Always follow responsible disclosure practices and applicable laws and regulations.
+**⚠️ CRITICAL SECURITY DISCLAIMER**: This tool incorporates **advanced penetration testing methodologies** from PortSwigger's Web Security Academy and provides **professional-grade attack vectors** including SQL injection, XXE, SSTI, and other high-impact vulnerability exploitation techniques.

+**AUTHORIZED USE ONLY**: This tool is intended **EXCLUSIVELY** for:
+- Authorized penetration testing engagements
+- Security assessments with explicit written permission
+- Educational purposes in controlled environments
+- Legitimate security research with proper authorization

+**USER RESPONSIBILITY**: Users are **fully responsible** for:
+- Obtaining explicit written authorization before testing
+- Compliance with all applicable laws and regulations
+- Following responsible disclosure practices
+- Ensuring testing is conducted only in authorized environments

+**LEGAL WARNING**: Unauthorized use of these techniques against systems you do not own or lack permission to test may violate applicable laws.
+The developers assume **no responsibility** for misuse of this tool.
+Use at your own risk and only with proper authorization.